MapsPeople/documentation/products/cms/editing-data.md

 * **Categories** - Add which, if any, Categories this Location belongs to.
 * **External ID** - You can define an External ID that a Location should use alongside its internal ID.

+#### Area

+* This section is only visible for Areas.
+It is **not** visible for rooms and locations without an Area.
+* **Rotation (angle)** - Set the rotation of the Area.
+Positive values will rotate the are to the right, while negative values will rotate the are to the left.
+* **Area as an Obstacle** - This section is only visible if your `Graph Setup` is set to `Automatic`.
+Checking this checkbox will set the Area to be an `Obstacle`.
+If an Area is an `Obstacle`, the Area will have an effect on the routing.
+Read more about this feature here.

 #### Restrictions

 * **Restrictions** - Determine which, if any, App User Role Restrictions this Location should be subject to.